Richard Albert Canfield

 Richard Albert Canfield (June 17, 1855 (birth record) or June 28, 1855 (grave) – December 11, 1914) was a prominent American businessman and art collector involved in illegal gambling throughout the northeastern United States during the late 19th and early 20th century.
-Known as the "Prince of Gamblers," Canfield was one of the earliest to develop the modern day "resort casino."
+Known as the "Prince of Gamblers", Canfield was one of the earliest to develop the modern day "resort casino".
 The solitaire game Canfield is named in his honor.

 Biography

-Canfield was an indirect descendant of John Howland, who arrived in Plymouth, Massachusetts in the United States in 1620 as a passenger on the Mayflower, famous for falling overboard and being rescued, and a direct descendant of John Howland's brother, Henry "The Quaker" Howland, Jr., who arrived in Plymouth aboard the Fortune in 1621 or the Anne in 1623.
-Born in New Bedford, Massachusetts, Canfield worked in various jobs prior to running a small faro parlor in Pawtucket, Rhode Island which eventually led to his arrest.
-Despite this, he soon established a gambling parlor and had been a well-known gambling operator in Providence, Rhode Island before moving to New York in the 1880s, operating Canfield's Clubhouse at 5 East 44th Street next to the famous Delmonico's Restaurant.
-During the next twenty years, his high-stakes gambling resorts would become popular in New York's underworld until repeated raids by New York district attorney W.T.
-Jerome during the early 1900s would force Canfield to close his New York casinos in 1904.
+Canfield was born in New Bedford, Massachusetts.
+He was a direct descendant of Elihu Akin, and when he was thirteen years old, he spent the summer with his grandmother at the Elihu Akin House in Dartmouth, Massachusetts.
+Canfield worked in various jobs prior to running a small faro parlor in Pawtucket, Rhode Island which eventually led to his arrest.
+Despite this, he soon established another gambling parlor and became a well-known gambling operator in Providence, Rhode Island before moving to New York in the 1880s.
+Once there, he operated Canfield's Clubhouse at 5 East 44th Street next to the famous Delmonico's Restaurant.
+During the next twenty years, his high-stakes gambling resorts would become popular in New York's underworld.
+Repeated raids by New York district attorney W.T.
+Jerome during the early 1900s forced Canfield to close his New York casinos in 1904.

 In 1882, Canfield married Genevieve Wren Martin of Providence, Rhode Island.
 Genevieve Canfield would outlive her husband by four decades.
-The Canfields had two children ~ a daughter, Grace Martin Canfield (who had one son, Martin E, Hannon Jr., by her first marriage to Martin E. Hannon Sr.) and a son, Howland D. Canfield, who died at the age of twenty-three.
+The Canfields had two children: a daughter, Grace Martin Canfield (who had one son, Martin E. Hannon Jr., by her first marriage to Martin E. Hannon Sr.) and a son, Howland D. Canfield, who died at the age of twenty-three.